-As part of the ORSA process, the solvency position and the projected solvency position over the business planning period have been calculated following adverse stresses at different return periods for the material underwriting risks (each risk's stress is considered individually) in addition to multiple losses arising from non-correlating events (e.g., market risks and underwriting risks or a series of events).
+As part of the ORSA process, the current and projected solvency position over the business planning period have been calculated following adverse stresses at different return periods for the material underwriting risks (each risk's stress is considered individually) in addition to multiple losses arising from non-correlating events (for example, market risks and underwriting risks or a series of events).
 In addition to these underwriting events, consideration has been given to the risk of a material deterioration in Calpe's reserves, including adverse development in claims ratios and IBNR.

 The results of the analysis showed that the most material impact on the SCR arose from prolonged poor underwriting results or through reserve deterioration (arising from poor/weak reserving methodology).
-The analysis undertaken indicated that it would take a significant event to breach the SCR and therefore Calpe's underwriting risk profile was assessed to be resilient to withstand severe shocks and is within the Board approved risk appetite.
+The analysis undertaken indicated that it would take a significant event to breach the SCR.
+Calpe's underwriting risk profile is therefore resilient to withstand severe shocks and is within the Board approved risk appetite.

-Process(es) for monitoring the effectiveness of risk mitigation techniques
+Processes for monitoring the effectiveness of risk mitigation techniques

-As a subsidiary of a globally active reinsurance company, Calpe benefits from a robust risk management framework that oversees Calpe's risk profile via various governance committees throughout Calpe and TransRe, the ORSA process, Calpe's risk register and the stress and scenario testing Calpe performs.
+As a subsidiary of a globally active reinsurance company, Calpe benefits from a robust risk management framework enabling effective oversight of Calpe's risk profile via various governance committees throughout Calpe and TransRe, including the ORSA process, Calpe's risk register and the stress and scenario testing Calpe performs.